Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

-So you got into a relationship with an amazing Person who was simply perfect in every way.
+So you got into a relationship with an amazing person who was simply perfect in every way.
+Doing lots of things you love together each and every single day.

 You wonder about their lack of empathy within situations normal people would give sympathy.

 Any concerns you raise with them.
-It’s twisted straight back onto you again, you’re 100% committed.
-Whilst they know to their ways you have submitted.
+It’s twisted straight back onto you again.

 The arguments they cause have no reason, leaving you confused and trying harder to please them.

-But then they disappear and because you’re so trauma bonded you fear you may never see them again.
+There may have been violence before they left when you questioned them, yet they disappear on you, and because you’re so trauma bonded you fear you may never see them again.

-You are angry and hurt left feeling empty and worthless, the narcissist will play more on this with threats towards you, leaving you scared afraid and with completely emptiness,
+You are angry and hurt left feeling empty and worthless, and the narcissist will play more on this with threats towards you, leaving you scared afraid and with complete emptiness.
+They’re hoping you’ll come screaming for answers, as that helps them show others they left you merely because of your crazyness.

-Yes you are a good person you see the best in every one .
+Yes, you are a good person you see the best in everyone.
 People can change, You can help them get back to who they used to be.
-Yet you don’t not understand it’s all a great con.
+Yet you don’t understand it’s all a great con.

 You see energy draining vampires do exist you’re now sleeping next to one.
 They may not draw blood, but they take everything you are and had until your mind is completely gone.